fixyourlan/-ESP-Clock/README.md

-# -ESP-Clock
+# ESP-Clock
-First gethub for my new Internet clock display built with a ESP8266
+NTP enabled Digital Clock using a Seven-Segment Display and a ESP8266 Dev Board.